• Skip to primary navigation

 Turmeric powder is more convenient to use compared to fresh turmeric as it requires no preparation time and can be used directly in cooking or as a supplement.

-It is important to note that the nutritional value of fresh turmeric may be slightly higher than its powdered counterpart.
+Note that the nutritional value of fresh turmeric may be slightly higher than its powdered counterpart.

 This is because some nutrients may be lost during the drying and processing of the roots into powder form.